postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Applying/iaspectprovider.md

 C# 14 introduced extension members.
 Both <xref:PostSharp.Aspects.IAspectProvider> and <xref:PostSharp.Aspects.Advices.IAdviceProvider> can be used on extension member implementation methods (members of the class containing extension blocks).

-Targeting extension block metadata (nested types emitted by the C# compiler) will result in an error `LA0167`.
+Targeting extension block metadata types (nested types emitted by the C# compiler) and all their members will result in an error `LA0167`.
 You can use <xref:PostSharp.Reflection.ReflectionHelper.IsExtensionBlockMetadata> to identify extension block metadata members if filtering is needed.

 ## See Also